KhevJ/SamuraiFight/README.md

 Welcome to the Samurai Fight Game!
 This is a simple browser-based game where two samurai characters battle it out.
 Players can move their characters and perform slashing attacks, with the goal of reducing their opponent's health to win the game.

+This is game was made using Javascript and HTML/CSS.
+The testing was done using Jest.

 ## Table of Contents

 - [Demo](#demo)